buildbot/buildbot/master/docs/developer/data.rst

         If set, then the first path pattern for this endpoint will be included as a link in the root of the API.
         This should be set for any endpoints that begin an explorable tree.

+    .. py:attribute:: isCollection

+        :type: boolean

+        If true, then this endpoint returns collections of resources.

     .. py:method:: get(options, resultSpec, kwargs)